 Do you think something is missing from church?
-Maybe you read about how the Assembly is to be edifying, which is to build up and uplift the mind with the spirit (1 Cor.
-14:4-5, 12, 15, 17, 26).
-You may also read Hebrews 10:24 about the Assembly being there “to stir up love and good works”.
-Yet, you may often be told that it is you and what you put into worship, but you know that you put your whole heart and mind into worship and your whole heart into living the Christian life.
+Maybe you have about read how the assembly is for edifying, which is to build up and uplift the mind with the spirit (1 Cor 14:4–5, 12, 15, 17, 26).
+You may also read Hebrews 10:24 about the assembly being “to stir up love and good works.”
+However, you may often be told that it is you and what you put into worship, but you know that you put your whole heart and mind into worship and your whole heart into living the Christian life.

-How can you teach your friends and family about restoring the Gospel, church government, and worship, and then bring them to a church that provides good worship, a little edification, some encouragement for good works, and a very loving congregation at its core?
-While they shouldn’t expect perfection, they should actually be edified and worship in spirit as well as in Truth.
-Some may try to describe worship being about God and not us.
-While it is true that the Assembly is not about entertaining in worshiping our desires, the worship and edification of the Assembly is for us according to scripture.
-The rock concert churches and traditional choir churches certainly do not provide a model for the worship and edification established by Christ’s Spirit in the scriptures.
-The churches of Christ certainly do not need to go the way of dramatic talent shows in place of the Assembly presented by the inspired writers.
-Let us restore the pattern of edification in the Assembly
+How can you teach your friends and family about restoring the gospel, church government, and worship, and then bring them to a church that provides good worship, a little edification, some encouragement for good works, and a very loving congregation at its core?
+While they shouldn’t expect perfection, they should actually be edified and worship in spirit as well as in uth.
+Some may try to describe worship as about God and not us.
+While it is true that the assembly is not about entertaining in worshiping our desires, the worship and edification of the assembly is for us according to scripture.
+The rock concert churches and traditional choir churches certainly do not provide a model for the worship and edification established by Christ’s Spirit in the Scriptures.
+The churches of Christ certainly do not need to go the way of dramatic talent shows in place of the assembly presented by the inspired writers.
+Let us restore the pattern of edification in the assembly

 “The spontaneous, informal nature of the early church services is clearly visible.
 There could have been no set program in advance, with even the words that people would say written down a week ahead.
 There cannot be any doubt that formalism, which is the current religious style, and which certainly corrected the shameful disorders like those at Corinth, has nevertheless left many a congregation in a state of abiosis.”